Jon Boden

 Jon Boden (born 17 March 1977) is a singer, composer and musician, best known as lead singer and main arranger of Bellowhead.
-His first instrument is the fiddle and he is a proponent of "English traditional fiddle style" and also of "fiddle singing", both of which he employed in Bellowhead, in the duo Spiers & Boden, and previously as a member of Eliza Carthy’s Ratcatchers.
+His first instrument is the fiddle and he is a proponent of "English traditional fiddle style" and also of fiddle-singing, both of which he employed in Bellowhead, in the duo Spiers & Boden, and previously as a member of Eliza Carthy's Ratcatchers.

-Boden has been the recipient of 11 BBC Radio 2 Folk Awards, more than any other musician.
+Boden has been the recipient of 11 BBC Radio 2 Folk Awards.
 He was awarded honorary doctorates by Durham University and the Open University in 2019.

-Boden also fronts his own band the Remnant Kings, put together in 2009 to perform his post-apocalyptic song cycle Songs From The Floodplain.
+Boden also fronts his own band the Remnant Kings, put together in 2009 to perform his post-apocalyptic song cycle Songs from the Floodplain.
 He has also made contributions as a fiddler, singer and guitarist, to three albums with Fay Hield & The Hurricane Party.

-In 2010 he launched a project to record and deliver A Folk Song A Day on line, aiming to inspire others to build a repertoire of songs and engage in social singing.
+In 2010 he launched a project to record and deliver A Folk Song a Day on line, aiming to inspire others to build a repertoire of songs and engage in social singing.

 Boden holds a master's degree in Composition for Theatre and has worked on theatrical productions, including two plays with the Royal Shakespeare Company.
-In 2012 he was commissioned to create a stage show based on The Ballad Of Little Musgrave And Lady Barnard as part of the Benjamin Britten centenary celebrations.
+In 2012 he was commissioned to create a stage show based on The Ballad of Little Musgrave and Lady Barnard as part of the Benjamin Britten centenary celebrations.